-skills and spirit of integration.
-Thanks to ever greater entry opportunities, solid professional growth paths, training plans, human capital management and development and an advanced welfare plan under constant expansion, the Group aims to attract and retain the best resources in the IT sector and to continuously improve the well-being and worklife balance of its resources.
+We continued to invest in and work on strengthening the corporate culture and human capital, enhancing diversity, skills and spirit of integration.
+Thanks to ever greater entry opportunities, professional growth paths, training plans, human capital management and development and an advanced welfare plan under constant expansion, the Group intends to attract and retain the best human resources supporting their well-being and work-life balance.